 Articles

-European rugby faces its own ‘Tea Party’ Crisis Posted over 10 years ago
+European rugby faces its own ‘Tea Party’ Crisis Posted about 11 years ago

 In the aftermath of a stunning contest between the two best sides in the world played out at Ellis Park recently, aided and abetted by Nigel Owens, the best referee out there by a street, it seems churlish to lay down a view on a Northern Hemisphere competition structure, and a war between unions, clubs and governing bodies.
 But for us up here, the Heineken Cup dispute is a reminder that there is a major power struggle going on.